Ron Ellis

-Ronald John Edward Ellis (born January 8, 1945) is a Canadian former professional ice hockey player.
+Ronald John Edward Ellis (January 8, 1945 – May 11, 2024) was a Canadian professional ice hockey player.
 Ellis played 16 seasons in the National Hockey League for the Toronto Maple Leafs.
 Ellis won the Stanley Cup in 1967, and took part in the famed 1972 Summit Series against the Russian National team.
-After playing, Ellis went into business, and later joined the staff of the Hockey Hall of Fame.
+After retiring, Ellis went into business and later joined the staff of the Hockey Hall of Fame.

 Playing career

 Ellis was signed by the Leafs and played junior hockey with the Toronto Marlboros of the Ontario Hockey Association from 1961–1964.
 He played on the team that won the Memorial Cup in 1964.
 Ellis became a full-time Leaf in 1964–65 and played 11 seasons to 1974–75, winning the Stanley Cup in 1967.

 Ellis was also a member of Team Canada at the 1972 Summit Series, one of only seven Canadians to play every game in the series, and part of the only line to play together for every game, with centre Bobby Clarke and left winger Paul Henderson.

 Ellis retired at age 30 during Leafs training camp in 1975, coming off the most productive season of his career with 61 points.
 He said he no longer had the desire to play and denied that his decision had anything to do with being passed over as team captain in favour of Darryl Sittler a month earlier.

 In 1977, Ellis came out of retirement to play for Canada at the world hockey championships and then decided to resume his NHL career with the Leafs in 1977–78.

 Punch Imlach was hired as general manager of the Leafs for the 1979–80 season and didn't feel that Ellis was worth the money he was being paid.
 He offered to buy out Ellis's contract at the end of the season, but the two couldn't reach an agreement.
 Despite objections from new coach Mike Nykoluk, Imlach put Ellis on waivers during the 1980–81 season and gave him an ultimatum: retire or be sent to the minor leagues.
 The 36-year-old Ellis chose to retire.
-He had played 1,034 career NHL games scoring 332 goals and 308 assists for 640 points.
+He had played 1,034 career NHL games scoring 332 goals and 308 assists for 640 points, making him one of five Maple Leafs to appear in more than 1,000 games for the club, and placing him fifth on the team's list of goal-scorers.